 First and foremost, you must visit Space Center Houston to learn all about space history in Texas.
-We have been 3 times and always learn something new since they have rotating exhibits.
+There is always something new to learn since they have rotating exhibits.
 After that, pop over to Kemah Boardwalk for an afternoon of fun rides and carnival games.

 The museums in Houston are fantastic.
-Our favorite is the Children’s Museum of Houston – something to do for every age, you could honestly spend all day here.
+A favorite is the Children’s Museum of Houston – something to do for every age, you could honestly spend all day here.
 The Houston Museum of Natural Science has a top notch dinosaur exhibit and an IMAX theater.
-And the Houston Zoo is near by.
+And the Houston Zoo is not far from here.

 UNIQUE MUST DO: Pop into the Chocolate Bar to make your own custom candy bar.

 Here is a great 3-Day Itinerary for Houston with Kids.